 Older students can learn about genealogy and explore their family tress in the research library on the first floor.

 Schools and other groups interested are encouraged to schedule a visit by contacting Laurie Grant, DCHS, Executive Director, at firstname.lastname@example.org by calling 610-359-0832.

 Delaware County Historical Society’s Children's Education Center is open to visitors Monday, Wednesday and Friday 10am-4pm, Thursday 10am-6:30pm, and the 2nd Saturday of each month.

-Explore the rich history and cultural legacy of Delaware County!
+Immerse your children in the rich history and cultural legacy of Delaware County!